Sage-Bionetworks/portalsDocs/articles/client_configuration.md

 The programmatic clients in Synapse can use a configuration file (called `.synapseConfig`) that can store frequently used client-interactions.
 The most commonly used example is storing your login credentials for quick and easy authentication when using the programmatic clients.
 However, this config file can take many more parameters, such as:

 - specifying a new cache location
-- add credentials to access files stored outside of Synapse storage (e.g. SFTP, AWS-S3, etc.)
+- add credentials to access files stored outside of Synapse storage (e.g. AWS-S3, etc.)

 # Example Config File